-The crisis in the traditional graphic industry was

-new acquisitions to build up complementary lines

-of business.
-The acquisition of packaging printer

-sales and production of packaging in Europe.
+The crisis in the traditional graphic industry was an undeniable fact and Elanders decided to focus on new acquisitions to build up complementary lines of business.
+The acquisition of packaging printer Printpack gave Elanders a whole new platform for sales and production of packaging in Europe.

-The German company accessed important

-customer segments like the food, cosmetic

-and pharmaceutical industries.
+The German company accessed important customer segments like the food, cosmetic and pharmaceutical industries.